XiaoA/react-trivia-night-app/README.md

 ## External APIs and Libraries
 - **Open Trivia DB:** https://opentdb.com - A free, user-contributed database of trivia questions, with over 14,500 questions.

 - [Rails Authentication App](https://github.com/XiaoA/rails-authentication-app): A simple authentication system for this game, backed by Rails and PostgreSQL.
 This could also be replaced with another authentication system.
 Stores emails, passwords, and a username for members; only the username and a UUID number are shared with the application.
+(This could be replaced with an alternative, like Firebase or Passport.js).
-- [Node Player Stats App](https://github.com/XiaoA/react-trivia-node-player-stats-server): A dedicated Node.js server and PostgreSQL database, decoupled from the autnetication system.
-Stores player stats.
+- [Node Player Stats App](https://github.com/XiaoA/aeb-trivia-night-node-server): A dedicated Node.js server and PostgreSQL database, decoupled from the authentication system, which stores player stats.

 ## Architecture
 ![React Trivia Night App Achitecture](react-trivia-night-app-architecture.png "React Trivia Night App Architecture")